alexjj/Old-alexjj.com/content/blog/where-do-i-live-on-the-web.md

 ## Conclusions

 All through this post I'd made up my mind it was Write.as.
-Perhaps because I've just found it and it's been nice typing away 1800+ words on this site.
+Perhaps because I've just found it and it's been nice typing away 1800+ words on this site (writing this post in Write.as) but posting in multiple places to see how it works.
 However, just doing that last paragraph on ikiwiki made me doubt that decision.
 I must have a soft spot for ikiwiki, not sure how or why, because I always pine after it whenever I see it after a long time.
 Although it doesn't integrate with anything, beyond putting out a RSS feed.
 So lets say it's between Write.as and ikiwiki.
 Ikiwiki could always be swapped out for some other service, but I think between all the options it's Write.as vs. xyz at this stage.

 ### Write.as